sencesco/MyBlog/_posts/2024-09-24-password_manager.markdown

 ## Closing words
 {{ site.tabc }} That’s a wrap!
 I hope this showcase gives you a solid understanding of how the Password Manager works and inspires you to implement similar projects.
 You’re now equipped to manage passwords securely!

-If you found this project helpful, feel free to share it.
+{{ site.tabc }} If you found this project helpful, feel free to share it.
 Don’t forget to check out my other projects for more coding inspiration.
 Enjoy reading!